Share on

 Two black women hugging and smiling.

-There are few jobs more stressful right now than senior executive in charge of Diversity and Inclusion.
+There are few jobs more stressful than a senior executive in charge of Diversity and Inclusion.

-Following this summer’s seismic protests against systemic racism and a law enforcement culture that seems to encourage violence against people of colour, the business world is rushing to address its often spotty record of D&I.
+Following 2020's seismic protests against systemic racism and a law enforcement culture that seems to encourage violence against black people and other ethnic minorities, the business world is rushing to address its often spotty record of D&I.

-Most research on gender and racial equality in labour markets shows only modest success.
+Most research on gender and racial equality in labor markets shows only modest success.
 It seems that as one under-represented group makes gains, others seem to fall even further behind.

 More than ever before, customers, employees and investors are looking for real progress in racial and gender equity and looking to senior D&I leaders to plot the way forward.
 In many ways, that is easier said than done.